 Another great job came up last week.
 I’m now officially a pharmacy academic.
 I’m loving this job so far, and I’m the sort of person whose been thinking for a while that I would like to move into academia, but I didn’t think that would be possible until I had a PhD.
 Apparently it is, though, and I’m really excited.

 Only thing is, this means we’ve just committed to being in Geraldton for at least another 6 months.
-We moved all of our stuff out of the caravan on the weekend in to a 2 bedroom apartment that the university owns.
+We moved all of our stuff out of the campervan on the weekend in to a 2 bedroom apartment that the university owns.
 We keep looking around us marvelling at the huge floor space that we have.
-Now we have finally got everything out of the caravan, we are wondering how on earth we fit it all in, as we can’t find room for it in the apartment.
+Now we have finally got everything out of the campervan, we are wondering how on earth we fit it all in, as we can’t find room for it in the apartment.

 The kids are at a local school.
 Jarrad is enjoying his job here, and I mine.
 I know we say we’ve committed to being here for another six months, but really, we’ll see how we’re going after six months.
 We may stay a bit longer.
 We may just do short holidays away, or just save up ready to travel overseas.
 I have no idea.